Dutch States Navy: Commander-in-Chief of the Dutch Navy

 After the death of De Ruyter in 1676 this rank was offered to Cornelis Tromp on 6 February 1679 to persuade him to be commander in chief of the Dutch navy.
 The delay was due to the fact that Tromp was in the Danish service as their Admiral General.
 After the death of Cornelis Tromp in 1691, the rank was not assigned to any other naval officer.
 Formally Tromp never held this rank.
-He died before he could occupy this ramk in Dutch service.
+He died before he could occupy this rank in Dutch service.
 The Stadholder-King William III then ordered that this rank may no longer be used.
 Possible reasons for this were because on the one hand the rank of Lieutenant-Admiral-General of the fallen De Ruyter looked too much like his role of Admiral General of the Dutch fleet and, secondly, William had earlier sent De Ruyter with an inadequate fleet to the Mediterranean against a much larger French fleet.